ttyoma/Trivia.NET/README.md

 ```

 #### 4. Play the trivia game
- Answer the questions within the time limit and have fun
+Once the game begins, questions will be presented to each client.
+Submit your answers within the allotted time and follow the indicated feedback and leaderboard updates as the game progresses.

 Note: Feel free to modify the existing configs/add your own JSON configs to play around with the program.
 (See Configuration Notes for more info)

 ## Context